 - Task: The only place in the process where work is being done.
 Can be made by man or machine.
 Right-click the task and select types to choose the anticipated type.
 The most common ones are User (task performed by the user in the system) and Service (task performed by the system, for example picking a customer ID from an ERP system), default it is set to a User Task.

-- Sub process: Sub process are re-used processes such as an invoicing process.
+- Sub-process: Sub-process are re-used processes such as an invoicing process.

 The direction of the arrow follows the direction you drag in.

-You can also change the link style by right-clicking the arrow, and if you want to change the direction or placement of an arrow just mark an edge of the arrow and drag to wanted place.
+You can also change the link style by right-clicking the arrow, and if you want to change the direction or placement of an arrow just mark an edge of the arrow and drag it to the wanted place.

 7. Almost everything can be changed and edited.
 Simply click on it and discover the possibilities.

-Above I have:
+Above we have: